-As a lessee, the Company leases its corporate office headquarters in Tulsa, Oklahoma and one field office.
-The leases expire between 2024 and 2028.
+As a lessee, the Company leases its corporate office headquarters in Tulsa, Oklahoma, and one field office.
+The leases expire between 2025 and 2027.
 The corporate office has an option to renew for an additional five-year term.
 The option to renew the lease is generally not considered reasonably certain to be exercised.
 Therefore, the period covered by such optional period is not included in the determination of the term of the lease and the lease payments during these periods are similarly excluded from the calculation of right-of-use lease asset and lease liability balances.

-The Company also leases vehicles primarily for use by our field operations.
+The Company also leases vehicles primarily used in our field operations.
 These vehicle leases typically have a three-year life.

-The Company recognizes right-of use lease expense on a straight-line basis, except for certain variable expenses that are recognized when the variability is resolved, typically during the period in which they are paid.
+The Company recognizes right-of-use lease expense on a straight-line basis, except for certain variable expenses that are recognized when the variability is resolved, typically during the period in which they are paid.
 Variable right-of-use lease payments typically include charges for property taxes, insurance, and variable payments related to non-lease components, including common area maintenance.

-Right of use lease expense was approximately \$424,000 and \$267,000 for the years ended December 31, 2023 and 2022, respectively.
-Cash paid for right of use lease was approximately \$404,000 and \$268,000 for the same period.
+Right-of-use lease expense was approximately \$0.5 million and \$0.4 million for the years ended December 31, 2024 and 2023, respectively.
+Cash paid for right-of-use lease was approximately \$0.5 million and \$0.4 million for the same period.